Bh4vay/ComputerVision-Basics/README.md

-OpenCV Basics
+OpenCV Basics<br>
 Welcome to my OpenCV Basics repository!
-Here, I've documented some of my basic OpenCV projects where I explore fundamental functionalities such as drawing, image reading, manipulation, and webcam capturing.
+Here, I've documented some of my basic OpenCV projects where I explore fundamental functionalities such as drawing, image reading, manipulation, and webcam capturing. <br>

-Table of Contents
+Table of Contents:
 Introduction
 Projects
 1. Drawing